aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-lists/_index.md

 aliases: [/python/working-with-lists/]
 ---

-This topic describes how to work programmatically with lists using Aspose.Words.
+A list in a Microsoft Word document is a set of list formatting properties.
 Lists can be used in your documents to format, arrange, and emphasize text.
 Lists are a great way to organize data in documents, and they make it easier for readers to understand key points.

-A list in a Microsoft Word document is a set of list formatting properties.
 Each list can have up to 9 levels and formatting properties, such as number style, start value, indent, tab position etc are defined separately for each level.

-A [List](https://reference.aspose.com/words/python-net/aspose.words.lists/list/) object always belongs to the [ListCollection](https://reference.aspose.com/words/python-net/aspose.words.lists/listcollection/) collection.
+In Aspose.Words, working with lists is represented by the [Lists](https://reference.aspose.com/words/python-net/aspose.words.lists/) module.
+However, the [List](https://reference.aspose.com/words/python-net/aspose.words.lists/list/) object always belongs to the [ListCollection](https://reference.aspose.com/words/python-net/aspose.words.lists/listcollection/) collection.

+This topic describes how to work programmatically with lists using Aspose.Words.

 ## Creating Lists by Applying List Formatting